Note: For all teachers, please:

 II.
 Deliver a course using audio-video features

 You can choose one of the following three modes to deliver a course:

 In a video course, participants can click the Share icon to share their own desktop or app window.

-To avoid teachers or students having choppy or delayed videos because of poor network connections, it is recommended that teaching materials are shared with students in advance when video recordings or PPTs containing video clips are used in the course, so that students can access the resources from their local drives whenever needed.
+To avoid teachers or students having choppy or delayed videos because of poor network connections, its recommended that teaching materials are shared with students in advance when video recordings or PPTs containing video clips are used in the course, so students can access the resources from their local drives whenever needed.

 2. Deliver a course by document sharing

 You can share a document in Lark during an online course.
 Document sharing features highlight the following advantages: